Rent increase disputes

 Applying for a valuer

-Either the landlord or the tenant can apply to the Victorian Small Business Commission for a valuer.
+Either the landlord or the tenant can apply to the VSBC for a valuer.
 The VSBC will confirm that the landlord and the tenant cannot agree on a rental value or the choice of valuer.
-If the criteria are met, the VSBC will provide details of the premises and a copy of the lease provided with the application to the Australian Property Institute or the Real Estate Institute of Victoria.
+If the criteria are met, the VSBC will provide details of the premises and a copy of the lease provided with the application to the API or the REIV.
 The VSBC will request a suitably qualified and experienced valuer undertakes the determination.

 Receipt of a nomination